-Sartorial Synthesis: Exploration Fusion Art of Pakistani Fashion – A Case Study on the Integration of Eastern Surface Patterns on Western Silhouettes
+Sartorial Synthesis: An Exploration of Fusion Art in Pakistani Fashion – A Case Study on the Integration of Eastern Surface Patterns on Western Ready-to-Wear

 • Umer Hameed Superior University, Lahore